danielgormly/rd/crdt/logical-clocks.md

 A lamport clock is a shared clock maintained by the server, which increments on server write.
 The causal chain of requests are maintained.
 It is like a common tick.

 Using lamport clock alone for LWW is not a great idea, because while causal order is preserved, a lamport tick on concurrent individual clients can be the same, so a lamport clock lww still requires server-authoritative or other consensus to break a tie.
+In a distributed system, it's very useful.

 ```rust
 struct LamportClock {